About

 Biography

+From 2016 to 2020, Selikoff worked with David Thomas Moran on Omnimodal, a social enterprise focused on public transit.
+Omnimodal grew out of Moran’s and Pat Greene’s participatory art project TrIP (The Transit Interpretation Project), which hosted Selikoff as an artist in residence in 2014, and Selikoff’s art product Local Notebooks, which celebrated public transit in neighborhoods and cities with beautiful laser-etched maps.
 In 2015, with Michael Forrest, he brought Rafael Rozendaal’s event BYOB (Bring Your Own Beamer) to Orlando.
-He is also the creator of Local Notebooks, which celebrate neighborhoods and cities with beautiful laser-etched maps; and the founder of Processing Orlando, a bi-monthly meetup for artists interested in using technology that ran from 2013-2014.
+He also founded Processing Orlando, a bi-monthly meetup for artists interested in using technology that ran from 2013-2014.
 In 2011 he had his first solo and two-person exhibitions in Central and South Florida, and in 2008 Nathan participated in a three week residency at the Atlantic Center for the Arts, studying under master artist John F. Simon, Jr.

 Nathan Selikoff was born in Atlanta in 1980.
-He received a B.F.A. in Computer Animation and a minor in Computer Science from the University of Central Florida in Orlando, where he resides.
-In addition to being a fine artist, Selikoff is a Data Visualization and User Interface Engineer with Stitch Fix’s Algorithms team.
+He received a B.F.A. in Computer Animation and a minor in Computer Science from the University of Central Florida in Orlando, where he has resided since 1997.
+In addition to being a fine artist, Selikoff is a Data Visualization and User Interface Engineer with Stitch Fix’s Product & Tech team, and a volunteer for The Bridges Organization, which holds an annual conference on connections between mathematics and the arts.

 Selikoff is represented by Snap!
 Space in Florida, Bangkok, and Amsterdam.